theoctober19th/python-libjuju/docs/howto/manage-units.rst

 Show details about a unit
 -------------------------

-Too see details about a unit in `python-libjuju` client, you can use various fields and methods of a `Unit` object.
+To see details about a unit in `python-libjuju` client, you can use various fields and methods of a `Unit` object.
 For example, to get the `public_address` of a unit:

 .. code:: python